grafana/loki/docs/sources/clients/promtail/logrotation.md

 ### Rename and Create
 ![block_diagram](./logrotation2.png)

-Both types of log rotation seems to give same end result.
-However there are some subtle differences.
+Both types of log rotation seem to give the same end result.
+However, there are some subtle differences.

 (1) favours the appender in a sense, that file descriptor it is holding for original log file `error.log` doesn't change.
 So it can keep writing to same file descriptor, re-opening of the file is not needed.